ImNotDarren/Business/documents/proposal.md

 # Project Proposal - Darren Liu
 ## Background Story

-Teamfight Tactics is a Riot game in League of Legends.
-It used to be very popular in Set 6, but after the update of Set 7, it's losing a lot of players.
-I'm trying to use exploratory data analysis to address the cause of the problem and give a solution to it.
+Uber used to be the No.1 transportation app in the world, but it's market is gradually taken by Lyft and some other transportation apps.
+By analyzing Uber and Lyft ride dataset, we're able to provide Uber a solution to increase its market and gain more profit.

 ## Data discription

-I'll use the player data of riot.
-Each row will represent each game, containing each player's combo, traits, game time, etc. I haven't find a usable dataset yet but the dataset will include as many entries as possible.
-I'll update the dataset information as soon as I find it.
+I'll use the Uber and Lyft ride dataset in Boston, MA.
+It contains 693071 rows and 57 columns.
+This dataset is kind of large so I won't be using all of the rows.
+I'll sample around 2000 rows and focus on 10-20 columns that provide the most important information.

 ## Tools
 * **Google Sheets** and **SQLite** for exploratory data analysis